trychlos/pwix-field/README.md

     The `Field.Def` definitions are used to build the `columns` definition argument at `Tabular.Table` instanciation time.
 All arguments accepted in this `columns` definition can be provided here, with a `dt_` prefix, plus following keys:

-    - `dt_tabular`
+    - `tabular`

         Optional, whether to have this field in the columns of a tabular display, defaulting to `true`.

-        The whole field definition is ignored from tabular point of view when `dt_tabular` is false.
+        The whole field definition is ignored from tabular point of view when `tabular` is false.

     - `dt_data`